-The basic concept and framework for information disclosure are disclosed in the Company's Integrated Report.
+We believe that constructive dialogue with shareholders will lead to sustainable growth and medium to long-term enhancement of corporate value, and therefore the Directors are proactively engaged in IR activities.
 Regarding specific activities related to IR, a forum for dialogue, such as financial results briefings, individual IR for institutional investors, and IR seminars for individuals are provided, and questions and requests received by phone or from the Company website are appropriately handled on a daily basis.